Willie Louis: Witness to murder

 Emmett Till, a 14-year-old African-American from Chicago, was murdered in Mississippi in August 1955 for having reportedly flirted with and whistled at a 21-year-old white woman in a grocery store.
 The case and subsequent trial have been called "watershed moments in the civil rights movement, galvanizing public attention on the deep perils of being black in the Jim Crow South."

 On the morning of Sunday, August 28, 1955, Reed, who was 18 years old, was walking on a dirt road near Drew, Mississippi, when he saw a green-and-white Chevrolet pick-up drive past him with four white men in the front and three African-American men and an African-American youth seated with his back to the cab.
 Reed recognized two of the men in the front seat as Roy Bryant, the husband of the woman at whom Till had reportedly whistled, and J.W.
 Milam, Bryant's half-brother.

 Reed saw the truck pull into a plantation owned by Milam's brother and park in front of a barn.
-As he walked closer, he heard a boy inside the barn yelling, "Mama, save me!"
-He also heard the sounds of blows landing on a body and voices cursing and yelling, "Get down, you black bastard."
+As he walked closer, he heard a boy inside the barn yelling, "Mama, save me!" and "Lord, have mercy!"
+He heard the sounds of blows landing on a body and voices cursing and yelling, "Get down, you black bastard."
 Reed ran to the nearby house of Amanda Bradley and told her what he had seen and heard.
 Reed and another individual were sent to get water from a well near the barn.
 As they did so, they heard the continuing sound of the beating until the cries became fainter and then stopped.

 As Reed walked back toward the Bradley house, Milam emerged from the barn with a pistol at his side.
 Milam confronted Reed and asked if he had seen or heard anything.
 Reed told Milam that he had not.
 Reed returned to the Bradley house and watched from a window as the men in the barn loaded what appeared to be a body into the pick-up truck.